 You do not need to deadhead flower stalks.
 These can simply be left in place to die back naturally.
 However, if you wish, you can remove them once blooms fade so the plants do not waste energy on seed production.

-Though they are fully hardy, the variegated foliage (with shades of white, blue, green and yellow) on your hostas will die back in late autumn.
-Plants will then remain dormant until the spring.
-In spring, new ‘hostons’ – curled up leaves – will begin to emerge.
+Though they are fully hardy, the variegated foliage (with shades of white, blue, green and yellow) on your hostas varieties will die back in late autumn.
+Plants will then remain dormant until the early spring.
+In early spring, new ‘hostons’ – curled up leaves – will begin to emerge.
 Spring and summer are where you can see the most active growth.
 Water frequently through the summer so they can survive the summer heat.

 Harvesting Hostas For Edible Use